 The overheads are an area where the most experimentation is needed to get the desired sound.
 This is because the overhead portion of the drum set is the part that is most affected by what kind of room it is in.
 Every engineer seems to have a different idea about the proper way to record the various cymbals and percussion that a drummer may be using.
 It is a good idea to start with condenser mics, though.
 The overhead mics are used to record all the cymbals above the toms.

 The information above should give you a good idea of where to start when you start recording drums for the first time.
 You may have seen a recurring theme.
 That recurring theme is experimentation.
 Any good producer is constantly trying new things and adjusting their set up in an effort to get the best sound or even discover a sound that they didn’t know that they could get before.
-In an upcoming post, we’ll cover some widely used techniques that you can use to dial in a great drum sound.
+Once you’ve got the basics, you can move on to other popular drum miking techniques that you can use to dial in a great drum sound.